• Skip to primary navigation

 Many of us are increasingly concerned about climate change and sustainability.
 Here are a few ideas for travelling responsibly.

-1. One way to travel more responsibly in Coeur d’Alene is by staying in accommodations that use renewable energy, such as hotels or vacation rentals that have solar panels or other green energy sources.
+- One way to travel more responsibly in Coeur d’Alene is by staying in accommodations using renewable energy, such as hotels or vacation rentals with solar panels or other green energy sources.
 This isn’t available in the area right now, but hopefully, that will change soon.

 Please share your sustainability tips in the comments.